Architecture of Houston: Skyscrapers

 Some of Houston's oldest and most distinctive architecture are found in the northern sections of downtown, as the city grew around Allen's Landing and the Market Square historic district, where several representations of 19th-century urban architecture still stand.

 The Hilton Houston Post Oak (formerly Warwick Post Oak) Hotel was designed by I. M. Pei.
 Its twin towers are joined by a spacious lobby with a curved glass ceiling that by day lights up the entire space.
-The hotel has more than 30,000 sq ft (2,800 m²). of meeting space and 448 guestrooms, including two 3,000 sq ft (280 m²). presidential suites and is only one block from the Galleria.
+The hotel has more than 30,000 sq ft (2,800 m2). of meeting space and 448 guestrooms, including two 3,000 sq ft (280 m2). presidential suites and is only one block from the Galleria.
 In 2005, the hotel was renovated to reflect a more contemporary style that mirrors the original design.

 The Rice Hotel, built in 1912 on the former site of the old Capitol building of the Republic of Texas, was restored in 1998, after years of standing unused.
 The original building was razed in 1881 by Colonel A. Groesbeck, who subsequently erected a five-story hotel named the Capitol Hotel.
 William Marsh Rice, the founder of Rice University, purchased the building in 1883, added a five-story annex, and renamed it the Rice Hotel.
 Rice University then sold the building in 1911 to Jesse Jones, who demolished it and built a 17-story structure on the site.
 The new Rice Hotel building opened on May 17, 1913.
-This historic hotel now serves as an apartment building known as The Rice Lofts, designed by Page Southerland Page.
+This historic hotel now serves as an apartment building known as The Rice Lofts, designed by Page.

 The Texas State Hotel was built in 1926 from a design by architect Joseph Finger, who also created the plans for Houston's City Hall.
 The hotel has Spanish Renaissance detailing and ornate metal canopies, which remain largely intact even though the building had, until recently, been vacant since the mid-1980s.
 The hotel is a designated City of Houston landmark, and with refurbished ornate terra cotta detailing on the façade, it has been returned to active use.

 The Gulf Building, now called the JPMorgan Chase building, is an Art Deco skyscraper.
 Completed in 1929, it remained the tallest building in Houston until 1963, when the Exxon Building surpassed it in height.
 Designed by architects Alfred C. Finn (designer of the San Jacinto Monument), Kenneth Franzheim, and J.E.R.
 Carpenter, the building is seen as a realization of Eliel Saarinen's acclaimed second-place entry to the Chicago Tribune Tower competition.
 Restoration of the building was started in 1989, in what is still considered one of the largest privately funded preservation projects in American history.